Literacy and Numeracy first

 We aim to show that art enhances learning across all subjects and exhibiting and participating in these events gives our artists an authentic audience.

 On a yearly basis, students attend a school-wide disco where they can express their creative and musical side.
-Throughout the evening students can dance with their peers to a wide variety of music provided by a DJ, surrounded by disco lights, colour and plenty of energy.
-Themes for previous discos have included Halloween and Disney, where students can also express themselves through costume, often dressing up as their favourite character or learning new skills as they create their own outfits.
+Throughout the evening students can dance with their peers to a wide variety of music provided by a DJ, surrounded by disco lights, a spectacular visual display, colour and plenty of energy.
+Themes for previous discos have included Halloween, Disney and 80s, where students can also express themselves through costume, often dressing up as their favourite character or learning new skills as they create their own outfits.
 Woodside runs two separate discos on the same night, junior and upper ages, allowing students to feel more comfortable with peers closer to their age, as well as listening to music geared closer to the current age trends.

 School camps provide students with the opportunity to develop many new skills as they explore and discover their potential in the natural world.